OpiumRoz: Commercial response

 On 25 April 2009, Serebro released OpiumRoz in Russia.
 It had much more attention in Russia, Latvia and Ukraine than in other countries.
 On Amazon.com, it was released by Monolit Records.
 On 2 March 2010, OpiumRoz was released on iTunes by a Finnish label, Symbolic Records.

 In the US and Oceania, it has had moderate success, but Song #1 was very popular.

 Digital removal

 Around the end of 2012, OpiumRoz was removed from iTunes worldwide.
 From some reports, Symbolic Records had lost the publishing rights of the studio album hence why the studio album was removed from digital retails.
 Not long after, the album was also removed from Amazon.com without an excuse why.

-All the group's releases, including Mama Lover and EP's remained on the iTunes accounts and this now means that OpiumRoz could be counted as a collectors item physically and digitally.
+All the group's releases, including Mama Lover and EP's remained on the iTunes accounts and this now means that OpiumRoz could be counted as a collector's item physically and digitally.
 The album's songs, including non-singles like "Angel Dust", "We Take Off" and "Under Pressure", can still be searched on live streaming music websites.

 In 2019 the album was made available on iTunes again, and in 2020 it came back to Spotify too.